harshg3010/student-application-form/README.md

 # student-application-form
-This project helps to add add students data
+This project helps to  add students data